TAFE Queensland Gold Coast enrolment requirements:

 - organising their own transport to and from the facilities

 - organising leave with their employer (if applicable) planning financially for their unpaid vocational placement period

-The Institute sources and coordinates vocational placement on the students’ behalf.
-The Institute’s Vocational Placement Team will work in collaboration with students and facilities to coordinate vocational placement activity, and students will be provided with due notice for shift-work.
+TAFE sources and coordinates vocational placement on the students’ behalf.
+TAFE's Vocational Placement Team will work in collaboration with students and facilities to coordinate vocational placement activity, and students will be provided with due notice for shift work.

-With prior Institute approval, vocational placement may be arranged in a student’s current workplace.
-Students will need to speak with the Institute immediately after enrolment to confirm these details.
+With prior TAFE approval, vocational placement may be arranged in a student’s current workplace.
+Students will need to speak with the Vocational Placement Team immediately after enrolment to confirm these details.

 Condition of Enrolment – privacy